 When officials at Miami University’s Farmer School of Business in Oxford, Ohio, engage corporate leaders, recruiters and other experts, they often find many are Farmer School alumni, says Matthew Myers, dean of the school and Mitchell P. Rales chair in business leadership.

-And those alumni, who work in the field, have their fingers on the pulse of what employers and recruiters seek and where opportunities loom for recent graduates.
+, who work in the field, have their fingers on the pulse of what employers and recruiters seek and where opportunities loom for recent graduates.

 “[We] ensure we’re hearing directly from the marketplace about what kind of workforce they’re looking for,” Myers says.